 The Company has classified its entire investment portfolio comprising floating rate and medium term minimum "A" rated corporate securities, as available for sale.
 The investments are reported at fair value, with unrealized gains or losses reported in a separate component of shareholders' equity.
-In the years to May 31, 2003, 2004 and 2005 no unrealized gains or losses arose.
+In the years to May 31, 2003, 2004 and 2005 and the seven month period ended December 31, 2005 no unrealized gains or losses arose.
 Any differences between the cost and fair value of the investments are represented by accrued interest.